tochman/the_blue_print/chapters/07-3-higher-order-components.md

 :::

-## Managing HOC Composition Challenges
+## Managing HOC composition challenges

 One of the significant challenges with HOCs involves composition complexity when multiple enhancements are required.
 This complexity represents a key factor in the community's shift toward hooks as the preferred pattern.